An idea that has appealed to me is the use of paper as a safe place, with it structure as a boundary.

 I’ve looked at and explored how the structures of geometric shapes provide a platform for the nature of the organic drawings, and how the two blend together.

 What I have come across since is giving paper a dimension, an area that is a ‘designated’ place to work in.
 I started to use a simple border giving

+I began to see the paper with it boundary edges as a safe place.
 This idea of a safe place comes from art therapy and it does feel more secure and less inhibited in my work.
 With the designated area where I can freely express myself, I am less critical and precious over it, seeing my work more diary pages, for me, to work through something, rather than for some less genuine purpose other than finding my authentic self.

-(a page from my sketch book working with in a boundary)
+(The image is a page from my sketch book working with in a boundary)